 Twinkle will analyse starlight filtered through the halo of atmosphere surrounding an exoplanet as it passes in front of its star.
 Molecules absorb and emit at specific wavelengths, embedding a unique pattern of lines within the light spectrum.
 Twinkle will identify these characteristic spectral ‘fingerprints’ and deduce which gases are present.

-Twinkle’s instrument will analyse light in the visible and near-infrared wavelengths (0.5 to 5 micrometers).
-This will allow Twinkle to detect a wide range of molecules, including water vapour, carbon dioxide, carbon monoxide, hydrogen sulphide and exotic metallic compounds.
-Twinkle will detect organic molecules such as methane, acetylene, ethylene and ethane.
-It will also be sensitive to precursors to amino acids (the building blocks of life) e.g. ammonia and hydrogen cyanide.
+Twinkle’s instrument will analyse light in the visible and near-infrared wavelengths (0.5 to 4.5 micrometers).
+This will allow Twinkle to detect a wide range of molecules, including water vapour, carbon dioxide, carbon monoxide, hydrogen sulphide and exotic metallic compounds plus organic molecules such as methane, acetylene, ethylene and ethane.
+It will also be sensitive to amino acid precursors, ammonia and hydrogen cyanide.

-By measuring the visible light reflected by an exoplanet and the infrared heat that it emits, Twinkle will work out the planet’s energy balance, its temperature and whether clouds are present or absent in the atmosphere.
-For very large planets orbiting very bright stars, Twinkle will even be able to obtain 2-D maps of temperature and clouds.
-With repeated observations over the lifetime of the mission, this will tell us about climate and weather on those planets.
+By measuring the visible light reflected by an exoplanet and the infrared heat that it emits, Twinkle can shed light on the planet’s energy balance, its temperature and the distribution of clouds in its atmosphere.
+For very large planets orbiting very bright stars, Twinkle will even be able to obtain two-dimensional maps of temperature and clouds.
+Repeated observations over the lifetime of the mission can tell us about the climate and weather on these planets.

 Status and Timeline